yuanqing/create-figma-plugin/README.md

 $ npm run build
 ```

-This will generate a `manifest.json` file and a `build/` directory with the plugin bundle.
+This will generate a `manifest.json` file and a `build/` directory containing the plugin bundle.

 To rebuild the plugin whenever you make a change: